Wednesday, November 5, 2008

 With limited access to credit, companies might be in a situation where the ‘going concern’ assumption is no longer valid.
 As a result auditors need to obtain confirmation of the existence and terms of a company’s bank facilities.
 In case these are no longer available, auditors have to disclose it in the financial statements as well as in their auditor report.

-Financial Reporting Council bulletin emphasised that directors of listed companies are required to make a statement in the annual financial report that the business is a going concern, together with supporting assumptions or qualifications as necessary.
+In January 2008, a Financial Reporting Council bulletin emphasised that directors of listed companies are required to make a statement in the annual financial report that the business is a going concern, together with supporting assumptions or qualifications as necessary.

 A real life example